-Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by STR 9 Lynda Harford (was STR24) Head of Service: Stephen Hills Risk Owner: Julia Hovells (SCDC) Last Updated: 20 Jul 2017 Cause (March 2012) The HRA Business Plan has its own associated risk register.
-Consequence The score of the risk in this Strategic Risk Register is a composite score from the HRA Business Plan risk register, and reflects changes announced in the Government's July 2015 Budget on: 1% rent reduction for 4 years, loss of relets to fund the extension of the RTB scheme to Registered Providers, Sale of estimated 50% of voids to fund extension of RTB to RPs I = 4 L = 3 12 (12) Capacity had been built into the Housing Revenue Account (HRA) business plan to absorb some future changes if they were required; however, the 1% rent cut announced in the Government's July 2015 Budget is the same as reopening the debt settlement - it takes £134m out of the HRA Business Plan and has a significant impact on the Council's build programme.
-The potential loss of properties through 'high value sales' further weakens the HRA Business Plan and creates further pressure on Risk STR25.
+Risk Ref Risk Title Cause & Effect Gross Risk Score Net Risk Score Action Required To be imple mente d by Lynda Harford (was STR24) Head of Service: Stephen Hills Risk Owner: Julia Hovells (SCDC) Last Updated: 20 Jul 2017 Consequence = 3 12 The Housing Revenue Account (HRA) business plan has been updated to reflect the 1% rent cut for four years announced in the Government's July 2015 Budget.
+The loss of £134m from the HRA Business Plan has had a significant impact on the Council's build programme.
+The potential loss of properties through the 'higher value voids levy' would put further pressure on the HRA Business Plan and creates further pressure on Risk STR25.
 Monitor Government policy including utilising our partnership arrangements with the Chartered Institute of Housing and respond to formal consultations.
-Detailed review of HRA business plan part of 2016 Service Plan.
+Further detailed review of HRA business plan part of 2017 Service Plan.
 Potential to negotiate with Government for retention of high value sales receipts to fund a replacement programme.
-I = 3 L = 3 9 (9) Revised HRA Business Plan for approval February 2017.
-28 Feb 2017
+Revised HRA Business Plan was approved in February 2017. = 3 9 (9) Update 2017/18 HRA Business Plan as part of the 2018/19 budget setting process, taking account of any government announcements or legislative change.
+28 Feb 2018